orrshalev/networked-whiteboard/README.md

 A server-client application written in Python which utilizes socket programming, virtual networking with Docker, and GUI programming with the PyQT framework.

-This is a colleberative project as part of the University of Georgia's Master's level networking course. collaborators include:
+This is a collaborative project as part of the University of Georgia's Master's level networking course. collaborators include:

 | Name              |
 | ----------------- |